AdSinghh/blogApp/README.md

 Usage

-To run the application, use the following command:
+To run the application, use the following command: npm start

-npm start
         Visit http://localhost:3000 in your browser to access the application.

           API Endpoints

          The following API endpoints are available:

           POST /api/create/comment: Create a comment.

           POST /api/create/post: Create a blog post.

          GET /api/posts: Fetch all posts with populated comments and likes.

           POST /api/likes/like: Like a post.

           POST /api/likes/unlike: Unlike a post.

          Make requests to these endpoints using tools like Postman or any API testing tool.

- Contributing

-Contributions are welcome!
-Please follow the contribution guidelines.